-Is Hemp Oil the Same as CBD Oil?
+Is Hemp Oil the Same as CBD Oil with CBDa?

 CBD and hemp oil are both attracting attention in the mainstream media today.
-Once products reserved for ‘hippies’, health food enthusiasts, and athletes, these oils are now as mainstream as multivitamins and supplements.
+Once products reserved for ‘hippies’, health food enthusiasts, and athletes, these oils are now as mainstream as multivitamins and other supplements.
 But what’s the difference between hemp oil and CBD?
-And which should you use if you’re looking for the maximum therapeutic benefit?
+And why does Tanasi add CBDa in a 1:1, patent-pending formulation to our CBD oil products?
+Read on to find out!

 What is CBD?

 CBD, or cannabidiol, is one of many cannabinoids that is found in the hemp/cannabis plant.
-CBD is known to interact with your body’s endocannabinoid system, and is thought to have anti-inflammatory effects, as well as being potentially useful for reducing pain, soothing anxiety and depression, and even promoting better sleep.
-There are many other cannabinoids, and they also appear to have therapeutic effects.
-However, CBD is being studied more and more each day and appears to be beneficial.
+CBD is a bioactive compound, meaning you may experience effects when you ingest or topically apply this compound.
+There are many other cannabinoids, and they also appear to have effects in your body.
+However, CBD is being studied more and more each day, so we expect to learn more about its potential uses.

 Marijuana vs Hemp

-Marijuana and hemp both belong to a family of botanicals known as the Cannabis Sativa L. plant.
-There are many species of cannabis plants.
-The three most common are Sativa, Indica, and Ruderalis.
+Marijuana and hemp both belong to the Cannabis Sativa L. plant family.
+But there are many cannabis species, with the three most common being Sativa, Indica, and Ruderalis.
 Contrary to popular belief, hemp and marijuana are not actually ‘species’, or even ‘strains’ of cannabis.
-Rather, they are cannabis classifications based on one key detail: that plant’s THC content as the plants hold many cannabinoids per plant and different levels or concentrations of cannabinoids.
+Rather, they are cannabis classifications based on one key detail: that plant’s THC content.

 Just like CBD, THC is a cannabinoid.
-And it seems to have many beneficial effects.
-However, THC is psychoactive, which means it’s the element of marijuana plants that gives you a ‘high’.
+And it seems to have effects in your body.
+However, THC is psychoactive, which means it gives you a ‘high’.
 So, what’s the real difference between hemp and marijuana?
-Hemp is simply a cannabis plant bred to have a THC content of 0.3% or less.
-We use hemp for food, clothing, industrial textiles, cosmetics, and numerous other products.
-Across the world, it’s legal to import and export hemp, even in areas where marijuana is either illegal or only accepted for medicinal use.
+Hemp plants are cannabis plants with a THC content of 0.3% or less.
+We use hemp for food, clothing, industrial textiles, cosmetics, and so much more.
+Across the world, it’s legal to import and export hemp, even in areas where marijuana is either illegal or controlled.

 Are Hemp Oil and CBD Oil the Same Thing?